 - Third stage (longer term support and guidance regarding how to deal with the grieving process).

-Please contact the Psychology Service for support and advice regarding a critical incident.
+Please contact any member of the senior staff for advice and support in relation to a critical incident.

 Please consider the environment.